-There may be an out of pocket expense to be assessed at The Wesley or Greenslopes Private Hospital emergency department.
-Once you are assessed by the hospital’s emergency physician, please advise them to contact your specialist or the person on call for HQ Clinic.
+There may be an out of pocket expense to be assessed at The Wesley Hospital or Greenslopes Private Hospital emergency department.
+Once you are assessed by the hospital’s Emergency Physician, please advise them to contact your Specialist or the person on call for Haematology Queensland.

 If after hours you require contact with your Specialist:

 - Phone (07) 3833 6747 (you will be directed to the on-call doctor who will assist you)

-- If it is an emergency please call 000 or present to one of the following hospitals’ emergency department:– Greenslopes Private Hospital
+- If it is an emergency please call 000 or present to one of the following hospitals’ emergency department:

 – The Wesley Hospital